 Mapinguari was a shaman in the Amazon forest in Brazil and Bolivia.
 Thousands of years ago he is said to have discovered the key to immortality.
 The gods were angered by his discovery and punished him by turning him into a wandering beast.

 Most sightings describe the creature as a giant sloth.
 A few see it as an ape-like creature.
 Cryptozoologists have speculated that it is either a Giant Sloth or maybe a Megotherium which was a large ground sloth that lived in the area during the Ice Age.

 Titanoboa - Amazon Rainforest

-The Titanoboa is the largest known snake on earth.
-It reaches lengths of 25 feet and can weigh up to 550 pounds.
-However, for over a hundred years explorers in the Amazon have claimed to witness these creatures as long as 150 feet and weighing up to five tons.
+The Titanoboa was the largest known snake on earth.
+It reached lengths of 25 feet and could weigh up to 550 pounds.
+However, for over 100 years, explorers in the Amazon have claimed to witness these creatures as long as 150 feet and weighing up to five tons.

 British explorer Percy Fawcett claimed to have killed one of these snakes and measured it at 62 feet long.
 Cryptozoologist Bernard Heuvelmans verified his claim.
 It is thought this animal had gone extinct, but tracks have been found in remote locations measuring six feet wide.